-Economists who produce international comparisons of income have long warned of the uncertainty surrounding many of their estimates (Deaton and Heston 2010).
-In the Penn World Tables (PWT), one of the standard compilations of cross-country data on income, countries are given data quality grades of A, B, C, and D. Chen and Nordhaus (2011) report that the margins of error (root mean squared error) corresponding to these grades are 10 percent, 15 percent, 20 percent, and 30 percent, respectively.
-All 43 countries in sub-Saharan Africa get a grade of C or D. In the worst case, some countries, such as Myanmar, do not appear in the PWT at all.
+Economists who produce international comparisons of income have long warned of the uncertainty surrounding many of their estimates (Angus D. Deaton and Alan H. Heston, 2010).
+In the Penn World Tables (PWT), one of the standard compilations of cross-country data on income, countries are given data quality grades of A, B, C, and D. Xi Chen and William D. Nordhaus (2010) report that the margins of error (root mean squared error) corresponding to these grades are 9%, 15%, 21%, and 30%, respectively.
+All 43 countries in sub Saharan Africa get a grade of C or D. In the worst case, some countries such as Myanmar do not appear in the PWT at all.

-An illustration of the degree of measurement error in the PWT comes from the Johnson et al. (2009) study of revisions to the PWT data.
+An illustration of the degree of measurement error in the PWT comes from Simon Johnson, William Larson, Chris Papageorgiou, and Arvind Subramanian's (2009) study of revisions to the PWT data.
 Specifically, the authors compared version 6.1 of the PWT, released in 2002, with version 6.2, released in 2006.
-The standard deviation of the change in countries' average growth over the period 1970-1999 was 1.1 percent per year-an enormous change in comparison to the average growth rate over this period of 1.56 percent per year.
-To give a striking example, the authors calculated the ten worst growth performers in Africa based on the 6.1 data and, similarly, based on the 6.2 data.
-Only five countries were on both lists.
-As another example of how poorly measured GDP data creates problems for research and policy making, Dawson et al. (2001) claim that the asserted empirical link between output volatility and income growth in the PWT data is purely a product of measurement error in annual income
+The standard deviation of the change in countries' average growth over the period 1970-1999 was 1.1% per year - an enormous change in comparison to the average growth rate over this period of 1.56% per year.
+To give a striking example, the authors calculated the ten worst growth performers in Africa based on the 6.1 data and similarly based on the 6.2 data.
+Only five countries were on both lists.1 As another example of how poorly measured GDP data creates problems for research and policy making, John W. Dawson, Joseph P. DeJuan, John G. Seater, and E. Frank Stephenson (2001) claim that the asserted empirical link between output volatility and income growth in the PWT data is purely a product of measurement error in annual income

 Besides the PWT, as detailed later, the International Monetary Fund (IMF) and World Bank both rank countries regarding the reliability of their national statistics.
 In applications later in the paper we use this ranking rather than the PWT.
-In the PWT we couldn't fully disentangle whether poorly rated countries had low-quality national accounts data or just poor baseline information for PPP comparisons.
+In the PWT we couldn't fully disentangle whether poorly rated countries had low quality national accounts data or just poor baseline information for PPP comparisons.
 The World Bank and IMF ratings concern only the quality of a country's national accounts data, which is our concern.

-In addition to all the problems of measurement error in GDP, a second issue is that in most countries GDP numbers are not available on any consistent basis at the subnational level.
-Much of the interesting variation in economic growth takes place within, rather than between, countries.
-Similarly, many of the theories about factors that affect growth-for example, those that look at the importance of geography-pertain to regions made up of parts of one or more countries.
-For the vast majority of economics research, however, "empirical analysis of growth" has become synonymous with use of national accounts data.
+In addition to all the problems of measurement error in GDP, a second issue is that in most countries GDP numbers are not available on any consistent basis at the sub-national level.
+Much of the interesting variation in economic growth takes place within rather than between countries.
+Similarly, many of the theories about factors that affect growth, for example those that look at the importance of geography, pertain to regions made up of parts of one or more countries.
+However, for the vast majority of economics research, "empirical analysis of growth" has become synonymous with use of national accounts data.
 We think the tools are available to set aside this limitation.

 In response to the problems of measuring GDP, there is a long tradition in economics of considering various proxies that cover periods or regions for which GDP data are not available at all or not available in a timely fashion.
-For example, until 2005, the Federal Reserve Board based its monthly index of industrial
+For example, until the year 2005, the Federal Reserve Board based its monthly index of industrial production in part on a survey of utilities that measured electricity delivered to different classes of industrial customers.
+Similarly, an IMF study examining electricity consumption in Jamaica over the decade of the 1990s concluded that